-Values can be changed later within the guided configuration process.
+Values can be subsequently changed during the guided configuration process.
 The following applies:

-- ∇ /ESC/ \triangle navigate blockwise forwards and backwards - (Fig. left: ∇ = forwards; ESC/ \triangle = back). - Navigation (with ▽/ESC/△) is always possible after completion of a block. - Later modification of a block is initiated using the SET button.
+- ∇ /ESC/ \triangle blockwise navigation forwards and back (Fig. left: ∇ = forwards; ESC/ \triangle = back). - Navigation (with ∇/ESC/△) is always possible after completing a block. - Subsequent modification of a block is started with SET.